Something went wrong

 Adoption of solar home heating systems in Erie

-Solar is the most environmentally friendly of all heating fuels.
-With an “active” solar heating system, liquid is circulated between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
-As it stands today, 16,434 homes in Erie are heated with active solar arrays.
-This is a 8% gain from 2024, when 15,259 homes used active solar heating.
+Out of all fuels, solar is the safest for the environment.
+With an “active” solar heating system, liquid flows between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
+Currently, 16,434 homes in Erie are heated with active solar arrays.
+This is a 551% gain from 2013, when 2,525 homes utilized active solar heating.

 Erie County Heating Oil Trends